lucky-yoolk/icons-flat-osx/README.md

 ## CONTRIBUTE

 ### Icons Request
-Please open an issue [here](https://github.com/dr-slash/icons-flat-osx/) issues through emails and facebook are not fulfilled.
+Please open an issue [here](https://github.com/dr-slash/icons-flat-osx/issues) issues through emails and facebook are not fulfilled.

 ### Create your icons
-I've included a basic template both .svg & .fla files (cause i've always used Flash to create basic shapes, i find it more practical), use this basic flat design rules of this set : no gradient, no flashy colors, 45° angles, Background circle shadow with 10% opacity black...
+I've included a basic template both .svg & .fla files (cause i've always used Flash to create basic shapes, i find it more practical).
+Use this basic rules : no gradient, no flashy colors, 45° angles...
-Send your custom icons [here](https://github.com/dr-slash/icons-flat-osx/issues/42), submitions must provide your name, your website, and an svg file at least.
+Send your custom icons [here](https://github.com/dr-slash/icons-flat-osx/issues/42), submissions must provide your name, your website, and an svg file at least.
-*Please dont contribute if you're not a confirmed designer, i dont validate if it doesnt fit with actual set*
+*Please dont contribute if you're not a confirmed designer, i dont validate if it doesnt fit with actual set.*

 ### Contibutors
 [Dr SLash](http://drslash.com/), [Haribow](http://oneharibow.tumblr.com/).